overprotocol/overprotocol.github.io/docs/operators/operate-validators.md

 ### 2. Generate Validator Keys (Mnemonics)

-1. **Clone the Deposit-cli Repository**: Clone OverProtocol [Staking Deposit CLI].
-This is a tool for creating EIP-2335 format BLS12-381 keystores and a corresponding `deposit_data-XXXXX.json` file.
+1. **Go to the Deposit-cli Repository**: Go to the OverProtocol [Staking Deposit CLI] repository.
+This tool is used for creating [EIP-2335](https://eips.ethereum.org/EIPS/eip-2335) format BLS12-381 keystores and a corresponding `deposit_data-XXXXX.json` file.

-2. **Run CLI following the repository's `README.md`**: This completes generating the mnemonic, and the generated file must be kept in a safe place.
-This Mnemonic would be associated to all the future rewards and your withdrawal amount.
+2. **Run CLI following the repository's `README.md`**: This will complete the process of generating the mnemonic.
+Ensure that the generated file is kept in a safe place, as this mnemonic will be associated with all future rewards and your withdrawal amount.

+    You should run the command similar to the following:

+    ```shell
+    $ ./deposit new-mnemonic --num_validators=1 --mnemonic_language=english --execution_address=<YOUR_WALLET_ADDRESS>
+    ```

+    Adding `--execution_address=<YOUR_WALLET_ADDRESS>` will generate deposit data with a withdrawal credential, which is required for withdrawal.

 ### 3. Send Deposit Transactions